LLM-Driven Usefulness Labeling for IR Evaluation: Methodology

 \section{Methodology}

 Our main goal is to evaluate the extent to which LLMs can generate usefulness labels when given user search behavior signals along with task-level, query-level and document-level information.
-In real world scenarios when annotators are asked to generate usefulness labels, they perform the labeling for a specific query and task with entire session history taken into context.
+In real-world scenarios, when evaluation is conducted by crowd-sourced workers they perform individual search sessions for each task and assign usefulness labels for specific query and task within the context of the entire search session.
 In our experiment, we follow the same methodology where LLMs are provided vital information about each user’s search session and it generates a usefulness label for each task and for all the clicked documents.

-We conduct the experiments using our version (shown in Figure 1) of the widely used DNA prompt template from the work of Thomas et al. \cite{thomas_large_2024} that uses LLMs to accurately predict searcher’s preferences by generating relevance labels.
-We conduct experiments on 6 different types of pre-trained LLMs from GPT \cite{achiam2023gpt}, Llama \cite{dubey2024llama} and DeepSeek \cite{liu2024deepseek} to evaluate the ability to generate usefulness labels.
+We conduct the experiments using our zero-shot prompt\footnotemark[1] that has been created taking inspiration from the structure of the widely used DNA prompt template by Thomas et al. \cite{thomas_large_2024} that uses LLMs to generate relevance labels.
+We conduct experiments on 6 different types of pre-trained LLMs such as GPT-4omini, GPT-3.5turbo \cite{achiam2023gpt}, Llama 3.1 8B-Instruct, Llama 3.2 3B-Instruct, Llama 3.3 70B-Instruct \cite{dubey2024llama} and DeepSeek-R1-Distill-Qwen-14B \cite{liu2024deepseek} to evaluate the ability to generate usefulness labels.
 Additionally, we explore LLM's ability to process the divergence cases of \textit{relevance-usefulness} to capture the nuances of search session contexts.
 Finally, our research includes an ablation study of various search behavior metrics to identify the most effective ones for input into an LLM for optimizing accuracy while considering real-world constraints, such as token limitations, model sizes and associated costs.